jay-d-a/PartyParser/README.md

 * attributes({}) will add multiple attributes
 * removeAttribute(label) will remove the attribute
 * addCData(val) can be used to add cdata to the value,
-> [!warning] CData is interesting as you can do addValue addCData and addValue, and the value would have the cdata tag within, though im not sure how this would play with external systems not using partyparser.
+> CData is interesting as you can do addValue addCData and addValue, and the value would have the cdata tag within, though im not sure how this would play with external systems not using partyparser.

 ### Looping
 For this parser i have created a object for easier navigation of the parsed xml.